 Sessions are held at a wide variety of locations around Israel chosen to enrich the academic content of the session.
 Participants come away from the program with a deepened understanding of the different perspectives on the Arab-Israeli Conflict, with insights into contemporary issues related to Israel and the broader Middle East, and with personal connections to Israeli and Palestinian counterparts and to their fellow participants from around the world.

-Dr. Chelsi Mueller is the administrative coordinator for this program.
+Dr. Chelsi Mueller is the academic coordinator for this program.
 For inquiries, please contact her at firstname.lastname@example.org.